Doctoror/Android-MVPVM-Architecture-Demo/README.md

 ## Drawbacks, Criticism

-- engineers have to jump between gradle modules when developing same feature
-- having literal modules per each layer means the application is still a monolith, and if you'd want to extract features to own modules, you'll also have to create all the layer modules for each feature.
+#### Having Gradle modules per each layer means the application is still a monolith, and if you'd want to extract features to their own modules, you'll also have to create all the layer modules for each feature.

-### Possible module structure to avoid having a monolith

 Splitting by features and then layers is possible with the following module structure (see [Nested Modules in Gradle](https://www.developerphil.com/nested-modules-in-gradle/))
 - app
 - feature-1
   - data